SoWadi/CapoConverter/README.md

 ➠ A tool for musicians.

 # Digital capodastre 🎸 🎻 🎤
-To convert chords and the singer's voice tune.
+Converts chords and the singer's voice tune.

 # Random tunes 🎲 🎼
 Generates randomly progression of chords to ease the initiation of a composition and/or a jam session.